raspibolt/raspibolt/guide/bitcoin/desktop-wallet.md

   * On Windows: `C:\Users\remi\AppData\Roaming\Sparrow\certs`
   * On macOS: `~/.sparrow/cert`
   * On Linux: `~/.sparrow/cert`

+* Close the server configuration window
+* Check that the wallet is properly connected to Electrs and using the Tor proxy by checking the two icons in the bottom right corner of the wallet
+  * the first icon should be grey (not red) and if you mouse hover it should display "External Tor proxy enabled" message
+  * the second icon should be a blue slider button and if you ouse over it it should display "Connected to [...] at height [...]"

 You're set!
 Sparrow is now configured to connect to your Electrum server from within your LAN.